aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/converting-splitting-and-appending/converting-a-document/convert-pdf-document-to-word/_index.md

 ## Resource URI

-[Swagger UI](https://apireference.aspose.cloud/words/#/Convert/SaveAs) lets you call this REST API directly from the browser.
+The [OpenAPI Specification](https://apireference.aspose.cloud/words/#/Convert/SaveAs) lets you call this REST API directly from a browser.
 The description of the API and its parameters is also given there.

 ## cURL Example